 WINTER WHEAT - Higher yield potential than spring wheat.
 More competitive with weeds than spring seeded grains.
 Matures earlier, may avoid heat stress and disease pressure.
-Seed September - early October.
+Seed in September for best yield.

 WINTER RYE - Popular cover crop.
 Makes high quality feed if cut on time, very productive feed yield.
 Can be seeded through late November as a cover crop, but seed by Mid October for best grain and forage yield.